apollographql/router/NEXT_CHANGELOG.md

 We changed `QueryPlannerResponse` to:

-+ Add a `Vec<apollo_router::graphql::Error>`
+- Add a `Vec<apollo_router::graphql::Error>`
-+ Make the query plan optional, so that it is not present when the query planner encountered a fatal error.
+- Make the query plan optional, so that it is not present when the query planner encountered a fatal error.
 Such an error would be in the `Vec`

+This should improve the messages returned during query planning.

 By [@bnjjj](https://github.com/bnjjj) in https://github.com/apollographql/router/pull/1504

-### A copy of the usage reporting Protobuf interface file in the Router source repository
+### Store the Apollo usage reporting Protobuf interface file in the repository

 Previously this file was downloaded when compiling the Router, but we had no good way to automatically check when to re-download it without causing the Router to be compiled all the time.

 Instead a copy now resides in the repository, with a test checking that it is up to date.
 This file can be updated by running this command then sending a PR:

 ```
 curl -f https://usage-reporting.api.apollographql.com/proto/reports.proto \